maithili-k/knowledge-management/README.md

 **1. How do we handle all the user requests, problems reported and their solutions, keep track of it all and share with everyone?**

-As a first step, in these pages I will segregate the problems reported by the users and how we resolved them.
-So this can act as a knowledge database.
+As a first step, in these pages I will form as a knowledge database.

 This will help us to identify the following: